AdmiringWorm/docs/input/en-us/create/automatic-packages.md

 AU was created by Chocolatey community member [Miodrag Milic](https://github.com/majkinetor).
 The original repository has been archived and is no longer receiving updates.

-Due to its widespread usage for many Chocolatey packages, we have forked the module into the [chocolatey-au](https://github.com/chocolatey-community/chocolatey-au) repository in the Chocolatey Community organisation where it will be maintained going forward.
+Due to its widespread usage for many Chocolatey packages, we have forked the module into the [chocolatey-au](https://github.com/chocolatey-community/chocolatey-au) repository in the Chocolatey Community organization where it will be maintained going forward.

 ### Setup